csc7/PP5_CI_GDEC/README.md

 Please keep in mind that the interaction with the database and corresponding display of data is slow, it might take several seconds until the data is displayed.

+## **Generation of the products of the site**

+As stated at the begining, the site is a fictitious e-commerce.
+To generate the products, ArcGIS

 <br><br>
 ## [Back to Index](#index)
 <br><br>